 Circle of Trust

-An Edge node can only receive Release Bundles from an Artifactory service if they are both within the same circle of trust.
+An Edge node can only receive Release Bundles from an Artifactory service if they are both within the same "circle of trust".
 Once you have completed the installation of the Edge node, make sure to add it to the circle of trust for any Artifactory service from which it should receive Release Bundles.
-To learn how to establish a circle of trust, please refer to Establishing the Circle of Trust in the JFrog Access User Guide.
+To learn how to establish a circle of trust, see Establishing a Circle of Trust.

 All repositories in an Artifactory Edge are read-only.
 The artifactory-edge-uploads repository is the only repository to which your Release Bundles are deployed.

 From version 6.12, an Artifactory Edge node can be configured to pull artifacts using a Smart Remote Repository.
 Artifacts can be pulled from other Artifactory instances (ones with Enterprise+ or Edge licenses, just like any remote repository).

 When pulling data from a smart remote repository, the Edge node will first attempt to pull the data from cache.
 If it does not exist, it will continue to try and fetch it from the remote repository on the target instance.

 Support for remote repositories (that are not Smart Remote) is not available.
 For example, creating a remote repository pointing to Docker hub is not supported.

 Pull replication is not supported on Edge nodes.